 Since three years I am in Bengaluru but still, I am discovering new things every day.
 We people are from other parts of India have a very common idea about food in Bengaluru, that is “any city in South India is all about Dosa and Idli.
 But, the reality is quite different from this.

-Bengaluru is a very large city with large human community and most interesting thing is that, it is actually a multicultural city.
+Bengaluru is a very large city with a large human community and the most interesting thing is that it is actually a multicultural city.
 Busy people, busy roads and busy nights.
-Well, let’s talk about taste of Bengaluru street.
+Well, let’s talk about the taste of Bengaluru street.

 Idli and Vada:

 You might be thinking what is this actually??
-Yes, it is a kind of snacks, made of green big chilli.
-The crispiness and chilli flavor are the main attraction of this snack.
+Yes, it is a kind of snacks, made of green big chili.
+The crispiness and chili flavor are the main attraction of this snack.

-Same as green chilli pakoda, onion pakoda is also a common street food in Bengaluru.
+Same as green chili pakoda, onion pakoda is also a common street food in Bengaluru.
 You can get pakodas in any street food stall in the city.

-As other parts of India, Puri is a nice breakfast in Bengaluru.
-It is a nice street food which served with coconut chutney and sabji.
+Like other parts of India, Puri is a nice breakfast in Bengaluru.
+It is a nice street food that serves with coconut chutney and sabji.

-Hmmmm…..! it is a very famous food in Bengaluru.
+Hmmm…..! it is a very famous food in Bengaluru.
 People living in the city, love to have samosa in any kind of small occasions.
-This savory filled fried dish is an excellent choice for evening treat to your friends.
+This savory filled fried dish is an excellent choice for an evening treat to your friends.